Knowledge Hub

 Some restrictive covenants are implied by law, for example, to prevent the seller from using the company’s trade secrets or pretending to be acting on behalf of the company, post-sale.
 However, these are limited in scope, so the advice of a professional is essential.

-Although restrictive covenants are important insurance for the buyer, they must be very carefully worded as if they are too wide, they can be set aside in law for being unreasonable.
+Although restrictive covenants are important insurance for the buyer, they must be very carefully worded as if they are too wide, they can be deemed unreasonable and therefore unenforceable.

 Communications and confidentiality